PO Box 97

 The cost of attendance varies depending upon the program in which you are enrolled and are subject to change each academic year.
 Please see Tuition & Fees for detailed information.

-Students living in a standard dorm are required to purchase a full meal plan (All-Access Plan).
-Barker Suites, Jones Hall, and Luby Wood Hall residents must purchase at least the 200 Block Meal Plan.
-Fraternity/Greek Housing must purchase at least the 50 Block Meal Plan.
+Students living in a standard residence hall are required to purchase a full meal plan (All-Access Plan).
+Barker Suites, Jones Hall, Small Hall, and Luby Wood Hall residents must purchase at least the 200 Block meal plan.
+Fraternity/Greek Housing residents must purchase at least the 50 Block meal plan.
 Commuting students and those living in Stadium or Faculty Memorial apartments are not required to purchase a meal plan but may add any meal plan if they wish.

 Meal plans may be changed within the first 2 weeks of each semester.
-Requests to change meal plans after the first 2 weeks will only be considered in extenuating circumstances.
+Requests to change or cancel meal plans after the first 2 weeks will only be considered in extenuating circumstances.
 Please submit a meal plan change form electronically.
 New meal plans can be added at any point in the semester.

 Charges are assessed and statements are mailed mid-July for the Fall and mid-November for the Spring.

 Campbell University offers a monthly e-bill on your TouchNet e-commerce page.
-To ensure data security, the e-commerce page must be accessed through Campbell University WebAccess.
-The monthly e-bill is available to view and/or print at your convenience.
+To ensure data security, TouchNet must be accessed through the Self-Service portal.
+On Demand statements are available within TouchNet to view and/or print at your convenience.

-The Bursar’s Office does not change, adjust, remove, or add charges to the bill.
-Most charges are automatically generated when you register for classes, receive a dorm assignment or meal plan, or at the request of other University offices, such as Campus Security, the library, or various schools.
-The Bursar’s Office can answer questions about your bill, payment plans, etc. We can research the origin of the charge and direct you to the appropriate office that may be able to assist you.
+Most account charges are generated by course registration, residence hall or meal plan assignment, or at the request of other University offices such as Campus Security, the library, or specific programs.
+The Bursar’s Office can review your account and answer questions about your bill, payment plans, etc. We can research the origin of the charge and direct you to the appropriate office for additional assistance as needed.

-The Bursar’s Office will be glad to change your billing address; however, you must submit a Change of Student Information Form to the Registrar’s Office at (910) 893-1265 to change your permanent address.
+The Bursar’s Office will be glad to change your billing address; however, you must submit a Change of Student Information Form to the Registrar’s Office to update your permanent address.
 It is important to update address changes immediately to ensure you receive timely communications from Campbell University.
 These communications include but are not limited to the federal tax form 1098T, student billing statements, financial aid award letters, etc.

-Your payment must be received in full or a payment plan set up no later than August 5 for fall semester and December 5 for the spring semester.
+Your payment must be received in full or a payment plan set up no later than August 5 for the fall semester and December 5 for the spring semester.
 Summer payments are due by the first day of class each term.
 Payment plans are not available for the summer terms.
 Due dates are indicated on the Bursar’s Office Payment Plans web page.

-Payments can be made online via the TouchNet e-Commerce page accessible through Self-Service.
-Parents that have not been issued a username and password will need to be added as an authorized user by their student in order to make a one time payment.
-The TouchNet payment gateway accepts VISA, MasterCard, Discover, associated Debit Cards and e-checks.
+The TouchNet payment gateway accepts VISA, MasterCard, Discover, associated Debit Cards, and e-checks.
 Online payments are applied to the student’s account immediately.
 Monthly payment plans can be set up as an automatic recurring draft through TouchNet Payment Portal.

-Due to the sensitive nature of data exchanged, students must access their TouchNet e-commerce page via Campbell University’s Self-Service portal and are required to authenticate identity with their username and password.
-Students may allow parents/guardians access to their TouchNet page by adding them as an authorized user.
+Due to the sensitive nature of data exchanged, students must access their TouchNet e-commerce page via Campbell University’s Self-Service portal and are required to authenticate their identity with their username and password.
+Students may grant parents/guardians access to their TouchNet page by adding them as an authorized user.